dqops/dqo/docs/index.md

     ---

     No data quality project can be started without the support of the top management and business sponsors.
-    You need to gain their trust that investing in data quality was worth it.
-Your business sponsors, external vendors that share data with you need to see a reliable data quality score that they understand and trust.
+    You need to gain their trust that investing in data quality is worth it.
+Your business sponsors and external vendors that share data with you need to see a reliable data quality score that they understand and trust.

     DQOps measures data quality with **Data Quality KPIs**.
 Every user receives a complimentary Data Quality Data Warehouse hosted by DQOps,